jothiram98/newsagent/README.md

 ### 1. Data Input

-- The project expects a CSV file (`news_articles.csv`) in the `dataartifact` folder.
+- The project expects a CSV file (e.g., `news_articles.csv`) in the `dataartifact` folder.
 - The CSV must have at least two columns: `S.NO` and `Article`.
-- Each article is wrapped in double quotes to handle commas within the text.
+- Each article should be wrapped in double quotes to handle commas within the text.

 ### 2. Processing Pipeline